 - In re Long John Silver's, Inc.—Represented Official Committee of Franchisees and franchisee association in renegotiating franchise agreement in connection with the bankruptcy of their franchisor.

 - Broussard, et al. v.
-Meineke Discount Muffler Shops, Inc., et al.—Trial counsel in franchise class-action litigation involving claims of improper handling of advertising fund, resulting in a $390 million jury verdict in favor of clients.
+Meineke Discount Muffler Shops, Inc., et al.—Lead trial counsel in franchise class-action litigation involving claims of improper handling of advertising fund, resulting in a $390 million jury verdict in favor of clients.
 Case settled on confidential terms following appeal.